anandu06dev/ng4StarterKit/README.md

 ![alt text](https://raw.githubusercontent.com/bilgino/ng4StarterKit/master/src/assets/images/frontend_arch.PNG)

 Considering a multilayered architecture the question arises how to organize layers in an SPA application?
-This question refers to code splitting, communication across layers and demanding business logic throughout services.
+This question refers to code splitting, communication across layers and demanding business logic through services.

 ## A simple 3-layer architecture